djy-lqz-hyd/D3-Fuzz/README.md

 # D-Fuzz
 D3Fuzz first executes an official test suite to collect coverage and identify low-coverage files and critical lines, then assigns weights to these files and employs a dynamic priority scoring function to calculate their coverage score, finally prompts LLM to generate high-quality test cases to explore unknown input spaces.
-# 🔬 D³Fuzz: LLM-Assisted Coverage-Guided Fuzzing for Deep Learning Libraries
+# 🔬 D³Fuzz: Dynamic, Directed and Decaying LLM-Driven Fuzzing for Deep-Learning Libraries

 D³Fuzz is a novel fuzzing framework that integrates **Large Language Models (LLMs)** and **coverage feedback mechanisms** to discover deep bugs in deep learning libraries like **PyTorch** and **JAX**.
 It is designed to overcome limitations of existing fuzzers such as poor test diversity, stagnating code coverage, and lack of direction.